EspejoLuis/q_stuff/README.md

 - Check the Monte Carlo engine, in n_steps=1 gives you 2 values (t_0 - zeros and t_1) should it give you just t_1 ?
 - Noticing that a lot of code could be reuse...better to live the code in the ipynb to make it easier for people to understand or put the code in a code base and call the functions in the notebook ?
 It's like ipynb should be used for Showing the results only or the code as well ?
+    - It might be good to have both ? i.e. Notebook that explain the code, One that explain the results (more theoretical) and the code base as well ?